It was around 2006 and Jaye and I had only been together a couple of years.

 - Then add in the sliced mushrooms, cover the pot and cook for a couple of minutes until the mushrooms have released some of their water.

-- Then add 3 cups of vegetable stock/broth, stir well and then cover and simmer for 20 minutes.
+- Then add 3 cups of vegetable stock/broth, stir well and then cover and simmer for around 20 minutes until the broth is mostly absorbed.

 - Then add the last 1.5 cups of vegetable stock/broth, stir well again and cover and simmer for a final 5-10 minutes.